-This report presents the results of the September 1, 2007 actuarial valuation of the Omaha School Employees' Retirement System (OSERS).
+This report presents the results of the September 1, 2008 actuarial valuation of the Omaha School Employees' Retirement System (OSERS).
 The primary purposes of performing the valuation are as follows:

-- to certify that School District contributions equal to 101% of member's contributions, in addition to contributions paid by the members and the State, for the Plan Year beginning September 1, 2007 will be sufficient to fund the benefits expected to be paid to members, or to determine the actuarial contribution rate necessary to maintain the solvency of the System, - to disclose various asset and liability measures as of September 1, 2007, and - to analyze and report on trends in System contributions, assets, and liabilities over the past several years.
+- to certify that School District contributions equal to 101% of member's contributions, in addition to contributions paid by the members and the State, for the Plan Year beginning September 1, 2008 will be sufficient to fund the benefits expected to be paid to members, or to determine the actuarial contribution rate necessary to maintain the solvency of the System, as defined in this report, - to disclose various asset and liability measures as of September 1, 2008, and - to analyze and report on trends in System contributions, assets, and liabilities over the past several years.